Market Efficient Portfolios in a Systemic Economy: Comparative Statics and Examples

 \subsection{The Case $N=K=3$}

 Having established the results for a system consisting of two banks and two assets, we analyze numerically how the findings would change for a larger economy.
-If the number of banks is $N>2$, f-efficient holdings are no longer unique (see Theorem \ref{thm:efficientholdings} b).
-We then consider the f-efficient holdings whose Frobenius distance from diversification is minimal.
+If the number of banks is $N>2$, f-efficient holdings are no longer unique (see Theorem \ref{thm:efficientholdings} b)).
+In this case, we consider the f-efficient holdings whose Frobenius distance from diversification is minimal.

-Figure \ref{fig:ExampleN3} plots the minimal distance of f-efficient holdings from diversification for the case $N=K=3$.
-Noticeably, the qualitative findings remain similar to the setting $N=K=2$.
+Noticeably, the qualitative findings in the case $N=K=3$, shown in E-Companion \ref{app:NK3}, remain similar to the setting $N=K=2$.
 The f-efficient holdings get farther away from a full diversification strategy if heterogeneity in banks' systemic significance decreases.
 The intuition behind the result remains unchanged, i.e., in a system where banks are systemically very close, a full diversification strategy for each bank may lead to larger price pressures because all banks rebalance their portfolios in a similar fashion to meet their leverage targets.

-In Appendix~\ref{app:nonuniqueness}, we analyze the f-efficient holdings in an economy with more than two banks.
+In E-Companion~\ref{app:nonuniqueness}, we analyze f-efficient holdings in an economy with more than two banks.
 We find that any f-efficient allocation prescribes the most systemically significant bank to have higher holdings of the less risky asset, and the least systemically significant bank to have higher holdings of the more risky asset.
 We also show that for a system of three banks, given a fixed f-efficient allocation, any other f-efficient allocation is obtained by shifting the holdings within each bank based on the difference in systemic significances of the other two banks.